lightsociologist/soc613spr2023/README.md

 Homework: [.pdf](https://github.com/lightsociologist/soc613spr2023/tree/main/homework/009hw/w9_ergm.pdf)

-Slides: [.html](https://raw.githack.com/lightsociologist/soc613spr2023/main/lectures/009_ergms/w9_slides.html)(https://raw.githack.com/lightsociologist/soc613spr2023/main/lectures/006_cohesion/week6_slides.html) These slides from previous iterations of the course are mostly redundant with the workshop, but offer some more in-depth engagement with material, including more of the math.
+Slides: These slides from previous iterations of the course are mostly redundant with the workshop, but offer some more in-depth engagement with material, including more of the math: [.html](https://raw.githack.com/lightsociologist/soc613spr2023/main/lectures/009_ergms/w9_slides.html)

 ### 010 Oddities, Advanced Models, and Next Steps